AncyJenisha/CSharp/src/Assignment4/Assignment4.md

 ![Creation of new branch](newbranch.png)

 ## Part-6
-    1. Changes in the code are done in second branch which makes it have merge conflicts with the main branch.
+    1. Changes in the code are done in second branch.
-    2. The branches when attempted to merge shows merge conflicts.
+    2. The branches when attempted to merge shows merge conflicts with the main branch.
     3. The merge conflicts are resolved by choosing which change should be present in the final code.
-    4. The conflicts are resolved and then merged.
+    4. The changes are then merged.
 ![Merging Second branch to main](Screenshot(7).png)

 ## Part-7